About the program

 Choose a major

 In their second year of studies, undergraduate students begin taking courses in their major.
-These programs include: electrical, civil, software, chemical, mechanical, geomatics, and oil and gas engineering.
+These programs include: biomedical, electrical, civil, software, chemical, mechanical, geomatics, and sustainable systems engineering.

 Between their third and fourth year, students can apply to do an internship.
 These paid work experiences range from 12 to 16 months.
 For students interested in international internships, one in 15 intern abroad.